 Attention Deficit Disorder (ADD) is a subset of Attention Deficit Hyperactive Disorder (ADHD).
-This simply implies that Attention Deficit Hyperactive Disorder has other components, basically three components, of which ADD is a part of.
-To really understand about this condition, it is important to take a holistic look at its medical causes, treatment, prognosis, therapy and other things relating to the condition.
+It implies that Attention Deficit Hyperactive Disorder has other components, basically three elements, of which ADD is a part of.
+To understand about this condition, it is essential to take a holistic look at its medical causes, treatment, prognosis, therapy and other things relating to the situation.

-Interestingly, ADD is a widely studied behavioral disorder and essentially, medical experts have proven that this behavioral disorder is the most prevalent or occurring behavioral disorder in the world and it occurs mostly among children but can also occur among adults.
+Interestingly, ADD is a widely studied behavioral disorder, and essentially, medical experts have proven that this behavioral disorder is the most prevalent or occurring behavioral disorder in the world, and it occurs mostly among children but can also happen among adults.

-This implies not being able to focus and it is the aspect of ADHD that is generally known as attention deficit disorder (ADD).
+It implies not being able to focus and it is the aspect of ADHD that is known as attention deficit disorder (ADD).

-Usually, ADHD patients may absolutely fall into one group and not the other.
-In other words, you can find an ADHD patient that is completely suffering from ADD (inattentiveness) but the symptoms of hyperactivity and impulsivity do not show.
-More so, it is often common to find the symptoms of hyperactivity and impulsivity going together but it is also possible to find a patient suffering from either of the two.
+Usually, ADHD patients may fall into one group and not the other.
+In other words, you can find an ADHD patient that is completely suffering from ADD (inattentiveness), but the symptoms of hyperactivity and impulsivity do not show.
+More so, it is often common to find the symptoms of hyperactivity and impulsivity going together, but it is also possible to find a patient suffering from either of the two.

 It is important to note that the cause of attention deficit disorder (ADD) is not really known and usually it occurs in children but can also be carried to adulthood especially when not treated or when not treated well.
 However, ADD or ADHD can be treated and the treatment of the condition usually involves the sufferer.
 If the sufferer is a child, then the parents and/or the teacher may be involved in order to ensure that the condition is well treated.
 There are some specific steps that you should followed in order to treat the condition but the help of a medical expert is vital to these processes for the right results to be achieved.